Srivastav4327/RentMate/README.md

 # 🏠 RentMate

 **RentMate** is a modern web application designed to help students and bachelors across India rent and share items locally.
-The platform allows users to browse available items, list their own items for rent, and manage rentals via a user-friendly dashboard.
+The platform enables users to browse available items, list their own items for rent, and manage rentals through a user-friendly dashboard.

 ## 🚀 Tech Stack